 Action Who action is carried out by Resources allocated Summary and how impact has/will be assessed Timescale for action Group(s) the action is intended to reduce poverty amongst Link to other plans Links to other Poverty Driver(s) Reduce cost of school day within Inverclyde's schools and nurseries.
 Education Services £3,706 Head Teachers attended both a workshop and Inverclyde's Child Poverty Event where there were presentations with regards to the Cost of the School Day and how schools can assist in reducing this.
 The Year Ahead Whilst Schools have implemented ways to assist with reducing the cost of the school day (see below for some of examples from our local schools), further awareness is required for school staff, pupils and parents/carers.
 Inverclyde has agreed to train local Cost of the School Day 'champions' who in turn will raise awareness within all schools.
 Some of the ways in which our local schools are assisting to reduce the cost of the school day:- Purchase of additional PE kits to increase participation and allow all children to exercise in comfort (kept and laundered in school) Uniform swap/bank Reduction in the amount of non-uniform day with no set donation Reduction in fundraising for charities Offer support for school trips to ensure everyone gets the opportunity to attend.
 Commencing August 2019 This action covers all priority groups as raising awareness will cover all families with school aged children within Inverclyde.
-Inverclyde Corporate Plan, Inverclyde Outcomes Improvement Plan, HSCP Strategic Plan 2019 - 2024, Inverclyde Children's Services Plan Provide holiday clubs for Inverclyde Education Services £54,000 currently funded from the Families within Inverclyde Council are benefitting from school holiday clubs which offers family play and fun with a light lunch.
-Ongoing This action covers all priority groups as the holiday HSCP Strategic Plan 2019- 2024 families.
-Attainment Families were able to enjoy a range of activities clubs are open 2021
+Inverclyde Corporate Plan, Inverclyde Outcomes Improvement Plan, HSCP Strategic Plan 2019 - 2024, Inverclyde Children's Services Plan Provide holiday clubs for Inverclyde families.
+Education Services £54,000 currently funded from the Attainment Families within Invercive Council are benefitting from school holiday clubs which offers family play and fun with a light lunch.
+Families were able to enjoy a range of activities Ongoing This action covers all priority groups as the holiday clubs are open HSCP Strategic Plan 2019- 2024